What Is a Cleft Lip?

 How Is a Cleft Lip Diagnosed?

 Usually, cleft lip is found when a baby is born.
-Sometimes, it's seen on a prenatal ultrasound.
+Sometimes, it's seen before the baby is born on a prenatal ultrasound.

 Cleft lip can be associated with feeding problems.
 Later in life, it may lead to dental problems, speech problems, and even issues with self-esteem and social interactions.
-So it's important to correct a cleft lip with surgery while a child is young.
+It's important to correct a cleft lip with surgery while a child is young.

 How Is a Cleft Lip Treated?